15 tips for a countryside staycation with your dog

 If you encounter horse riders, call your dog to your side and wait at the far side of the path for the horse to pass.
 Even if the horse doesn’t mean any harm, its hooves can harm your pooch.

-Pet insurance can cover vets’ fees if your dog gets hurt, but it’s a problem you definitely want to avoid in the first place.
+An insurance policy can cover vets’ fees if your dog gets hurt, but it’s a problem you definitely want to avoid in the first place.

 Take care around other people and children